 YouTube is the world’s second-largest search engine.
 How many videos have you searched for this week?
 How would you feel if someone used your device, or hacked your account, and saw the list of videos you’ve watched, and searches you’ve done?

-Maybe you’ve uploaded your own videos to YouTube, for others to find and watch.
-How would you feel if you found out that several of the videos you thought were private were actually public, and had been viewed by hundreds of people?
+Maybe you’ve uploaded your videos to YouTube, for others to find and watch.
+How would you feel if you found out that several of the videos you thought were private were public, and had been viewed by hundreds of people?

 Did you know YouTube is owned by Google?
 Google knows more about you than almost any other entity on Earth, including governments.

-Google is known for building strong security into its software.
+Google is known for building strong security in its software.
 However, Google is also known for not respecting user privacy.
 As an advertising company, it’s in Google’s best interests to collect data about its users and use that data for its advertising.

-YouTube Account Settings
+Improve Youtube Privacy Through YouTube Account Settings

 In the top right corner of the YouTube website, click your profile photo in the top right corner of the screen, then click the settings gear icon.
 You’ll see a menu on the left side of the screen with various categories of settings.